ekjohnsonphd/pure_health_inequality/README.md

 # Pure Health Project Code

-This repository contains code for constructing cohorts of Danish adults aged 50–69 and training machine learning models to predict early mortality using linked national register data.
+This repository contains code for constructing cohorts of Danish adults aged 50–69, training machine learning models to predict early mortality, and decomposing the predicted mortality gap between early deaths and survivors using SHAP-based methods.

-The project integrates **R** and **Python**
+The project integrates R and Python across data preparation, modeling, and interpretation.

 ---

 ## Overview

 **Objective**
-To predict mortality among Danish adults aged 50–69 and to evaluate model performance under strong class imbalance, with particular emphasis on recall-oriented metrics.
+To predict early mortality among Danish adults aged 50–69, evaluate model performance under strong class imbalance, and explain the predicted probability gap between early deaths and survivors using SHAP-based decomposition.

 **Scope**
 The repository supports: